-Here are five of my faves — and by the way, a cool bonus is that, in addition to being beautiful, houseplants also purify the air in our homes.
+Here are five of my faves — and by the way, a cool bonus is that, in addition to being beautiful, these favorite houseplants also purify the air in our homes.

 There are a lot of different kinds of peperomia plants (also known as baby rubber plants), and amazingly, the entire peperomia family is non-toxic to pets.
 I love peperomias because they are not very fussy and will grow in many environments.
 I had one of mine in a dark corner for months expecting it to suffer and get leggy.
 But it actually ended up doing pretty good!

 I love Christmas cacti because they bloom in the dead of winter, during a time when all other plants are like, “no thanks!”
 These are easy to care for and come in a variety of really pretty colors.
 They are very easy to propagate, too!
 In fact, so easy that I believe all of my Christmas cacti have come from cuttings from friends.

 Spider plants are not only non-toxic to pets, but they also do well in light-challenged spaces, making them a go-to staple in freshening up an office space without a ton of windows.
 They also put out really adorable spider plant babies occasionally, which are a great gift for other plant aficionados.